DarrenDV/Waterdeep-Dragon-Heist/Chapters/Harpers Association/Harpers Quest 1 - Back where it all began.md

 ![[Xanathar guild hideout.png]]

 ## Q2
 Houses 2 goblins in Q2a this time around
 ```statblock
 monster: Goblin
 ```

 ## Q3
-Houses a chest containing 48gp
+Houses a chest containing 62gp

 ## Q4
 Is once again set up for sleeping and houses 2 thugs and 2 goblins
 ```statblock
 monster: Thug
 ```
+both thugs have 20 gold in a pouch

 # Q5
 Q5 now looks like some sort of armory with scrappy weapons and tools, nothing of value